Corned Beef Hash

 This homemade corned beef hash recipe is a cinch to make, combining tasty corned beef with bright peppers, aromatic onions, and crispy potatoes.
 It’s perfect to serve alongside eggs for a hearty breakfast but you can make it a main dish, too.

-angled shot of egg on corned beef hash with text overlay for facebook
+angled shot of corned beef hash in pan with wooden spoon

 • Butter – Choose your favorite brand of butter to add flavor to the hash.
 Use unsalted so you can choose the saltiness.

-• Vegetable oil – Any neutral oil will work — canola oil, avocado oil, and olive oil will all work.
+• Vegetable oil – Any neutral oil will work — canola oil, avocado oil, and olive oil will all do the trick.

 • Yellow onion – Dice the onion into small pieces of a similar size.